AmpersandTarski/ampersand-models/ButtonCRUD/README.md

 - installing the database;
 - exercising the application.

-The application contains two major interfaces: `TestPortal` and `PortalXXXX`.
+The application contains two major interfaces: `TestPortal` and `XXXXPortal`.

-The interface `PortalXXXX` shows what it is all about:
+The interface `XXXXPortal` shows what it is all about:

 - it shows nothing if the session has no rights to create and no rights to select XXXX-objects
 - if there are objects to be selected (or they can be created), the interface provides functionalities for